ironbar/arc25/docs/05_Solution_Summary.md

 After validating that the search and learn approach could work, I realized that I need a stronger base model to be able to beat ARC-AGI-2.
-The BARC induction model only solves 22% and 0.8% of the evaluation tasks of ARC-AGI-1 and ARC-AGI-2 respectively.
+The BARC induction model only solves 22% and 0.8% of the evaluation tasks of ARC-AGI-1 and ARC-AGI-2 respectively when doing 512 predictions.

 I thought that trying reinforcement learning could be a good idea.
 As an outsider, it seems that recent advances in math and coding abilities of LLMs have come from using RL.